MicrosoftDocs/azure-devops-docs/docs/ecosystem/sharepoint/deprecation/features-removed-when-disabling-sharepoint-integration.md

 ![TFS/VSTS Dashboards](./_img/tfsdashboard.jpg)

 We will continue to invest in our built-in dashboards solution.
 We continue to develop widgets to provide instant insights into your data.
-Additionally, you can find widgets developed by our partners in the [Visual Studio Team Services Marketplace](https://marketplace.visualstudio.com/search?term=widgets&target=VSTS&category=All%20categories&sortBy=Relevance).
+Additionally, you can find widgets developed by our partners in the [VSTS Marketplace](https://marketplace.visualstudio.com/search?term=widgets&target=VSTS&category=All%20categories&sortBy=Relevance).

 In the future, we will provide ways of displaying our built-in dashboards on SharePoint pages.